Frequently Asked Questions – Site Remediation and Demolition Project

 How will you ensure the community is kept safe during the works?

-CSIRO and Point Project Management are committed to ensuring the safety of our workers and the local community during the works and will carry out all works in line with current regulations and WorkSafe requirements.
+CSIRO and PSG Holdings are committed to ensuring the safety of our workers and the local community during the works and will carry out all works in line with current regulations and WorkSafe requirements.

 We understand the works will have an impact on staff and the local community, especially in relation to noise, dust and traffic.
 A range of measures will be put in place during the works to minimise impacts on the community.